Tips on Choosing the Best Possible Domain Name

 You can also buy a "used" domain name that has become available.
 These can cost hundreds of dollars, but the value is that they have been already "aged" in Google's eyes.
 In theory, this gives you instant page rank in Google, but I've not personally seen any great advantage to offset the additional expense.

-There are a few registrars who offer tools to help you find a good domain name:
+Here are a couple of independent websites that can help you find a solid domain name:

 - www.namestation.com.
 This is a fun and powerful website which gives you the option of either using their system to find possible domain names based on your primary keyword phrase; or, you can start a "naming contest" in which you give a prize to the person who comes up with the best name.